 The art of bartending (or science, depending on how you look at it) is a never-ending cycle of learning, refining, and practicing.
 And unsurprisingly, there’s a book for bartenders at every stage of the game, whether working professionally behind the stick or on the perpetual quest to step up their home bar skills.
 While the origins of some spirits and classic cocktails aren’t always well-documented, there’s still plenty of material in existence from all throughout bartending history, much of which has served as a foundation for today’s bartending scene.

 If we look to a book like Jerry Thomas' Bartenders Guide, the first published cocktail book in the country and one of the most well-known in history, we can see the trade in its early forms frozen in time (and in detail, at that).
 In this book, Thomas dives into the popular cocktail categories of the era (think punches, sours, flips, and slings) and lays out the principles of making them in relatively simple terms.
 Of course, things have changed between then and now, but this book will always be essential.
+On the other hand, The Five Points in Magic by Juan Tamariz takes a deep look into the performance aspect of bartending and earns the top spot on our list.
 See how the industry has changed over the years with these indispensable bartending books, old and new.

 “So much of bartending is your presence behind the bar,” says Ben Wald, head of bar programming at Yuco Restaurant in New York City.
 “In his book, [Tamariz] breaks down how a shift in how your feet are pointed, your shoulder position, or even your hand movements can convey meaning without saying a word.
 Only part of bartending is making cocktails—the bulk of it is performance, and in some people’s eyes, magic,” he adds.

 While this isn’t a book specific to bartending, per se, there’s a lot to learn from the author’s deep study and analysis of psychological and physical elements of serving a guest in any setting.